Image from Juna Ochoa

 - Discwuzit - Text by James Ramsey

 Term for a clade of peculiar hiders, believed to have evolved from neumanns or madverts of some kind, that make cynical and pessimistic comments on a wide range of topics, usually via the Ghost Net.
-They have considerable intelligence capabilities but often gives people 'sour grins' when not provided with a satisfactory answer to their persistent questions.
+They have considerable intelligence capabilities but often give people a 'sour grin' when an inadequate answer is provided to one of their persistent questions.

 - Discwuzit Deluge - Text by James Ramsey